Copine (restaurant)

-Restaurant in Seattle, Washington, U.S.
+Defunct restaurant in Seattle, Washington, U.S.

-Copine is a restaurant in Seattle's Ballard neighborhood, in the U.S. state of Washington.
+Copine was a restaurant in Seattle's Ballard neighborhood, in the U.S. state of Washington.
+It closed permanently in 2026.

 Description

-Copine is an American/New American restaurant in Seattle's Ballard neighborhood.
+Copine was an American/New American restaurant in Seattle's Ballard neighborhood.
 The restaurant opened in July 2016.
 The restaurant's founders, Shaun McCrain and Jill Kinney, searched for a location to open the restaurant for more than a year.
 Before founding Copine, McCrain worked for Per Se.
 McCrain and Kinney worked at Seattle restaurant Book Bindery before departing; Book Bindery closed after their departure.

+In December 2025, Copine announced plans to close permanently in May 2026.

 Reception

 Condé Nast Traveler recommends, "Pick another spot for that calamitous catch-up with the old high school crew, and save Copine for a quiet date, a strategy session with your business partner, or a big night out with mom and dad."
 In 2022, Aimee Rizzo included Copine in The Infatuation's overviews of Seattle's best takeout eateries and Ballard's best restaurants.
-In 2023, the restaurant was a semifinalist in the James Beard Foundation Award's Outstanding Restaurant category.
+In 2023, the restaurant was a finalist in the James Beard Foundation Award's Outstanding Restaurant category.